-- There is a place for plastic – reusable plastic containers that is.
+- Yes, there is a place for plastic – reusable plastic containers that is.
 Ziploc bags can be washed and reused all over the boat.
 Empty milk jugs make excellent dry staple containers and great bailing scoops for the dinghy.
 But remember to tie that sucker on or it will blow away and fall overboard adding to the shoreline garbage problem.

 3. Process the Trash You Make to Allow for Easy Storage and Recycling

 You don’t want to trash the seas, but then you don’t want to attract bugs either.
 So rinse non-reusable containers well in saltwater and dry thoroughly before storing them for recycling when you get to port.
 Crunch, crush, collapse, or cut up things to save space.
 Store small things inside other larger containers, or in the bags and collapsible bins you use for shopping.

 Most marinas these days have some form of recycling bins.
 If they don’t, ask them what to do with recyclables.
 The more boaters ask, the more they’ll think about getting with the program.

 There’s no doubt this is all tough, but do it for a while and see if it doesn’t point out the bad habits you’ve fallen into in your shopping.
 The changes you make might help curtail waste, save you money and maybe even have you eating healthier.